-Plagiarism involves taking someone else's words, thoughts or ideas and trying to pass them off as your own.
+Plagiarism involves taking someone else's words, thoughts, ideas or outputs and trying to pass them off as your own.
 It is a form of cheating which is taken very seriously.

 Don't think you won't be caught; there are many ways to detect plagiarism.